Elisa Bonaparte: Grand Duchess of Tuscany

 On 2 April 1809, Élisa arrived in Florence, where she was coldly received by the nobility.
 Her arrival coincided with a revolt against compulsory conscription that ended after a mayor and a judge were assassinated.
 The conscription and many new taxes imposed on Tuscany by Napoleon were sources of conflicts in the region.
 As at Lucca, Élisa tried to nationalise the goods of the clergy and closed many convents.

 She continued her patronage of arts and science.
 In 1809, she commissioned the sculptor Lorenzo Bartolini to create busts of her immediate family.
-The first two volumes of the "Annali del Museo Imperiale di Fisica e Storia Naturale" of Florence were dedicated to her, in 1808 and 1809.
-The observatory at that museum of physics and natural history was the ancestor of Florence's present-day Osservatorio Astrofisico di Arcetri.
+The first two volumes of the Annali del Museo Imperiale di Fisica e Storia Naturale of Florence were dedicated to her, in 1808 and 1809.
+The observatory at the museum was the ancestor of Florence's present-day Osservatorio Astrofisico di Arcetri.

 Élisa later became unwillingly involved in Napoleon's removal of Pope Pius VII.
-Pius opposed the Empire's annexation of the Papal States, and he refused to renounce his temporal powers.
-Pius then excommunicated Napoleon in the bull Quum memoranda on 10 June 1809.
-In response to this intransigence, Napoleon selected a general, Étienne Radet, to remove the pope and eliminate a figure that could rally opposition against the Empire and his regime.
-The removal occurred on the night of 6 July 1809, and in the pope traveled toward Savona in the days following his ouster.
-The pope passed by Florence where Élisa did not welcome him in person and also asked Pius to leave the region soon as possible, so as not to displease her brother by being seen as welcoming his enemy.
+Pius opposed the Empire's annexation of the Papal States, and excommunicated Napoleon in the bull Quum memoranda on 10 June 1809.
+Napoleon had Pius removed from Rome on 6 July, and sent to Savona.
+The pope passed by Florence, but Élisa did not meet him in person and asked him to leave the region as soon as possible, so as not to be seen as welcoming brother's enemy.

 Élisa's relations with Napoleon became increasingly strained.
 Napoleon frequently recalled Élisa for any irregularity in her execution of his orders in Tuscany.
 On 17 March 1810, Élisa arrived in Paris for Napoleon's marriage to Marie-Louise of Austria, but Napoleon took advantage of her visit to reclaim the payments from his grants of Massa and Carrara.
 When Élisa returned to Tuscany, she found Napoleon still sought to claim payment of these grants via his envoys. Élisa refused to pay a second time, arguing that the territories had too few resources to pay Napoleon's demanded 200,000 lira.
 Napoleon threatened to seize Carrara from Élisa and also demanded Lucca raise men by conscription.
 Lucca was previously spared this burden prior to May 1811, and Napoleon's demands eroded Élisa support in Lucca. Élisa returned to Lucca from Florence and restored the villa now known as the Villa Reale di Marlia, despite the cold reception of the local community.